 This is the first year I’m growing black Peruvian mint.
 I came across it in the James Wong collection online.
 James is an English ethnobotanist, science writer and broadcaster.

 James describes the Peruvian black mint as being a close cousin of fresh coriander (cilantro) in terms of aroma and flavour.
-But for the life of me, I don’t get it at all.
+I’m not getting that, no matter how hard I sniff, but everyone’s perception is different.

-Coriander’s vegetal or herbal nose is very strong, something that you hardly get with huacatay.
+Coriander’s vegetal or herbal nose is very strong, something that you hardly get with huacatay (to my nose), which gives off a sharper, minty scent.
 But hey, I’ll keep at it and get back to you in a couple of months!

 How to use Peruvian Black Mint?